-The Statement on Risk Management and Internal Control, furnished on pages 26 to 27 of this Annual Report, provides an overview on the state of internal controls within the Group.
+The Statement on Risk Management and Internal Control, furnished in this Annual Report, provides an overview on the state of internal controls within the Group.

-As the Company does not have its own internal audit department, the Board has outsourced the establishment and management of an Enterprise Risk Management Systems to professional consultants.
+As the Company does not have its own internal audit department, the Board has outsourced the establishment and management of an Enterprise Risk Management system to professional consultant.
 Management has been in several discussions with external consultants and aims to set up a proper ERM system within the Group soon.